VP Marketing/Director Programs & Operations

 Betty is currently the Vice Chair of the Board of Directors for Omega Phi Beta Foundation, Inc. (OPBF).
 OPBF is a national philanthropic organization committed to providing leadership, academic, and community development opportunities through educational and grant-making initiatives.
 These initiatives support individuals & organizations dedicated to advancing women’s rights in S.T.E.A.M (Science, Technology, Engineering, Arts, & Math) and continuing education support for Mothers.
 Betty founded and oversees The Planting Seeds Project, leads the Scholarships committee awarding thousands in scholarships yearly, and oversees all of the promotional and marketing efforts for the organization.
 Through Betty’s leadership, In 2021, Omega Phi Beta Foundation received the Women of COLOR STEM Achievement Award in the category of Outstanding STEM Ambassador – Organization.

-Betty attended State University of New York, College at Oswego in Oswego, New York and graduated with a B.A in Communications.
-Betty is a 2021 Alumni Award Winner receiving the Community Service Award for outstanding achievement in service to others.
+Betty received her M.S. degree (summa cum laude) in Media Management from S.I.
+Newhouse School Of Public Communications at Syracuse University in Syracuse, New York.
+She also attended State University of New York, College at Oswego in Oswego, New York and graduated with a B.A. in Communications.
+Betty is also a SUNY Oswego 2021 Alumni Award Winner receiving the Community Service Award for outstanding achievement in service to others.

-She currently resides in New York with her seven-year-old son.
+She currently resides in New York with her eight-year-old son.